Welcome to IAYT's Certification Page

-Establishing the proper structure and process to provide IAYT certification of individual yoga therapists is the next phase of our standards effort.
+Establishing the proper structure and process to provide IAYT certification of individual yoga therapists is a major part of our standards effort.
 Our goal is a certification that is internationally recognized and respected - not only by yoga therapy practitioners and educators steeped in the yoga tradition, but also by practitioners from other healthcare fields with whom yoga therapists work in partnership.

-It's a big step, and it's important to take the time to do this right.
-Currently we are gathering a diverse group of people with the expertise to develop the certification criteria and process, and are seeking the financial resources necessary to support this initiative.
+It's a big step, and we recognize that it takes time to do this right.
+Beginning in the autumn of 2014, we gathered a diverse group of people with the expertise to develop the certification criteria and process, and this Certification Committee, along with your input, is making good progress.
+We are also cognizant of the financial resources necessary to support this initiative and grateful for your support as donors.

-We don't expect to be able to accept actual applications for some time.
-When we are ready, however, IAYT will accept applications for certification from IAYT members who are either
+When we are ready, IAYT will accept applications for certification from IAYT members who are either

 - Graduates of IAYT accredited yoga therapist training programs, or